 The bill H. 3572 aims to amend the South Carolina Code of Laws by adding Section 59-101-680, which establishes specific prohibitions for public institutions of higher learning regarding the use of political ideology in admissions and employment decisions.
-The bill prohibits these institutions from using political statements related to diversity, equity, and inclusion when making such decisions, and it also forbids the use of public funds for these purposes.
-Additionally, the bill mandates that institutions cannot require faculty or employees to undergo diversity training or take adverse actions against those who refuse to participate.
-It emphasizes the protection of First Amendment rights for students, faculty, and employees, ensuring that no discrimination occurs based on viewpoint.
+The bill prohibits these institutions from using political statements related to diversity, equity, and inclusion when making decisions about admissions or hiring, and it forbids the use of public funds for such purposes.
+Additionally, it mandates that institutions cannot require faculty or employees to undergo diversity training or take adverse actions against those who refuse to participate.
+The bill also emphasizes the protection of First Amendment rights for students, faculty, and employees, ensuring that no viewpoint discrimination occurs.

 Furthermore, the bill includes reporting requirements for public institutions, which must annually report to the Commission on Higher Education regarding administrative positions, operating costs related to diversity programs, and any complaints related to violations of this provision.
 Institutions are also required to provide electronic copies of the new provisions to all students, employees, and faculty members.
-The bill clarifies that compliance with federal law and accreditation requirements is not hindered by these new regulations.
-The act will take effect upon approval by the Governor.
+The bill clarifies that compliance with federal law and accreditation requirements is not prohibited, and it takes effect upon the Governor's approval.

 Latest Version: 59-101-680